techdivision/import-docs/pages/02.getting-started/03.configuration/docs.37.md

 #### Cache

-M2IF uses a cache to avoid excessive database penetration and to pre-load data when the import starts.
+Pacemaker Community uses a cache to avoid excessive database penetration and to pre-load data when the import starts.
 The cache can be configured in the configuration file as well.
-M2IF distinguishes two different cache types.
+Pacemaker Community distinguishes two different cache types.
 The implemented cache with the Symfony DI identifier `cache.static` can **NOT** be disabled and will be used for data that will/can not be updated during the import, e. g. like the pre-loaded EAV attributes for the product import.

 In most cases it should not be necessary to change cache configurations or disable it.
-We provide this functionality to support scenarios where M2IF has to work in a distributed environment and e. g.
+We provide this functionality to support scenarios where Pacemaker Community has to work in a distributed environment and e. g.
 Redis will be used to share the cached data.

 In contrast to that, the cache with the DI identifier `cache.configurable` will be used to cache e. g. products that has been loaded once during the import process.
 This cache type can be enabled/disabled or a TTL can be set like